-Eventually, and inevitably, I left the world of design and development to pursue a career in photography.
+Eventually, and inevitably, I left the world of building and design to pursue a career in photography.
 I am glad I waited.
-My experience in design, my love of architecture and my understanding of a sense of place informs my photography in a way that I could never have anticipated.
+My experience in design, my love of architecture and my understanding of a sense of place, informs my photography in a way that I could never have anticipated.

 I consider myself blessed to be able to do this work.
 I am honored to be a part of every moment that I capture with my camera.
 I have had the amazing good fortune to work for many wonderful clients, creating images for architects, artists, art directors, authors, editors, musicians, missionaries, media companies, non-profits, ad agencies and businesses, small and large.